rjzhao1/RideBuddiesDeploy/README.md

 ## Landing Page

-On the Landing Page, Users are greeted with a welcome message and are given some options to look for rides and view rides the are in.
+On the Landing Page, Users are greeted with a welcome message and are given some options to look for rides and view rides that they are in.
 I have implemented a Navbar that allows users to navigate to different pages using Links from react-routers.

 ![](screenshot/Dashboard.png)